 - Write in the third person (“John Smith acted in”, not “I acted in”).

 - Include your acting credits and your training.
 If you have a long list of credits, just mention a few credits (the most impressive ones) in the narrative part of your bio and then add a point-form list of all credits at the end.
+Give the name of your role, the production and then the year in brackets.
+Usually the order is theatre-credits, film-credits, television-credits.
+If you do commercials state only whether you have been an on-camera and/or voice-over performer and whether you have a commercial reel or tape.
+Do not list the products.

-- It’s optional to include biographical information such as marital status, number of children, and place of birth.
+- It’s optional to include personal information such as marital status, number of children, and place of birth.
 If you don’t have many acting credits yet, this personal information can help flesh out your bio.

 - List your contact details at the end.
 Since a bio doesn’t have room to reflect all your achievements, you can also include a website link to your portfolio and contact email address.